 Meet Lyndsay & Marcus

 Lyndsay Strange and Marcus Caston have been coaching groups on Mt.
-Hood for over 10 years, collectively.
+Hood for over 20 years, collectively.

-coast to Vail, and then Utah, where she has headed up the Academy Prep U14’s and coached the women’s FIS group for 3 years at Rowmark Ski Academy.
+coast to Vail, and then Utah, where she has coached the women’s FIS group and U16’s at Rowmark Ski Academy.
 She has recently gained accolades by coaching former US Ski Team athlete turned Team Mexico athlete, Sarah Schleper, in all events at the 2017 FIS Alpine World Championships in St. Moritz, Switzerland and went on to coach Sarah at the 2018 Winter Olympic Games in Pyeonchang, South Korea.
-Lyndsay’s rich experience and incredible ability to connect with kids has generated a positive reputation among her colleagues and pupils.
+Lyndsay’s rich experience and innate ability to connect with kids has generated an incredible reputation among her colleagues and pupils.

 reaching the highest level of Nor-Am and Europa cup competition.
-He now is progressing the sport on the big-mountain stage, appearing in his third Warren Miller film this year and exploring projects on his own for film and photography that’s featured in top publications like Outside Magazine, Powder Magazine, Ski & Skiing Magazines, Ski Journal and more.
-He won the first annual Ski Town Hair Down and was featured on Powder Magazine’s October 2019 issue.
+He now is progressing the sport on the big-mountain stage, appearing in his seventh Warren Miller film this year and exploring projects on his own for film and photography that’s featured in top publications like Outside Magazine, Powder Magazine, Freeskier, Ski & Skiing Magazines, Ski Racing Media, Ski Journal and more.
+He won the first annual Ski Town Hair Down and was featured on the cover of Powder Magazine’s October 2019 issue.
 He continues to shoot photos for publication and create his own independent film project, “Return of the Turn”.

 They both possess a unique attitude toward skiing that makes having fun the highest priority, which inspires the kids to love and excel in the sport and purely as they do.
 The coaching style is what makes Party Beach unique.
 The culture they create based on their sheer love and enthusiasm for not only the sport, but specifically, skiing on Mt.
 Hood in the summer, cultivates an infectious positive attitude – everyone knows who Party Beach is on the mountain because they’re clearly having the most fun.

 Party Beach Ski Camps?